zm00622/CodingChallenges/SaveYourSolutionsHere/HowToNameYourFiles.md

 For the coding problems you answer here, please save your files as such.

-problem1.js (This would be the name of your FIRST solution for the component that handles your JavaScript and JSX/HTML for Problem 1.)
+challenge1.js (This would be the name of your FIRST solution for the component that handles your JavaScript and JSX/HTML for Challenge 1.)

-problem1.2.js (This would be the name of your SECOND (i.e., better and optimized) solution for the component that handles your JavaScript and JSX/HTML for Problem 1.)
+challenge1.2.js (This would be the name of your SECOND (i.e., better and optimized) solution for the component that handles your JavaScript and JSX/HTML for Challenge 1.)

-problem2.js (This would be the name of your FIRST solution for the component that handles your JavaScript and JSX/HTML for Problem 2.)
+challenge2.js (This would be the name of your FIRST solution for the component that handles your JavaScript and JSX/HTML for Challenge 2.)

-problem2.2.js (This would be the name of your SECOND (i.e., better and optimized) solution for the component that handles your JavaScript and JSX/HTML for Problem 2.)
+challenge2.2.js (This would be the name of your SECOND (i.e., better and optimized) solution for the component that handles your JavaScript and JSX/HTML for Challenge 2.)

 etc. etc.